Full-Time Scrapping: Is It An Option For You?

 Get insurance

-It would be best to consider getting liability insurance to protect your business.
+Consider getting liability insurance to protect your business.
 It will cover you if someone is injured while on your property or if you damage someone’s property.

-Insurance can be expensive, but it’s a necessary expense for any business owner.
+Insurance can be expensive, but it’s necessary for any business owner.
 If you’re unsure where to start, plenty of resources are available to help you get your business up and running.
 The Small Business Administration is a great place to start.
 They have a wealth of information on starting and running a small business.

-Become a pricing expert
+Become a pricing expert.

 You might not get the best prices when you’re first starting.
 But, as you build relationships with buyers and learn about the market, you’ll be able to get better prices for your scrap metal.
 And the cheaper you buy your metal, the higher your profit margin.